CTVA

 Highlights:

---Charlton Heston (1) reads from Abraham Lincoln's Second Inaugural Address
+--Charlton Heston reads from Abraham Lincoln's Second Inaugural Address.

-(2) Later in show talks about "Planet of the Apes" with film clip.
+Later in show, Heston discusses his movie "Planet of the Apes," with film clip.

---Wayne & Shuster (comedians) - skit: parent-teacher meeting about violence on
+--Wayne & Shuster (comedians) - sketch about participants at a parent-teacher meeting discussing TV violence.

---Peter Gennaro (dancer) - "If I Were A Rich Man" w/dancers
+--Peter Gennaro (choreographer with dancers) - "If I Were A Rich Man" production number.

 --Baranton Sisters (foot jugglers who balance & spin tables)